Dave Magley

-David John Magley (born November 24, 1959) is an American retired basketball player and coach.
+David John Magley (born November 24, 1959) is an American former basketball player and coach.
 He is currently the president of both The Basketball League (TBL) and the Basketball Super League (BSL) after previously serving as commissioner of the National Basketball League of Canada (NBL).

 Early life

 He played basketball at South Bend LaSalle High School.
 Following his senior year, Magley was named Indiana Mr. Basketball, beating Randy Wittman and Ted Kitchel for the award, and was selected to the Academic All-State and Parade All American teams.

 NBA and CBA

 Magley was drafted with the fifth pick in the second round of the 1982 NBA draft by the Cleveland Cavaliers.
 In his one NBA season, he appeared in fourteen games, recording a total of twelve points and ten rebounds.
 He also spent several years in the Continental Basketball Association for the Wyoming Wildcatters and Albany Patroons.
 He won the CBA championship with the Patroons in 1984.